persevcareers/Monitoring-Prometheus/Installing-Prometheus.md

 kubectl create -f service.yaml
 ```

+## Use the following default username and password to log in.
+Once you log in with default credentials, it will prompt you to change the default password.

+User: admin
+Pass: admin
 Now you should be able to access the Grafana dashboard using any node IP on port 32000.

 # Setting Up Alertmanager

 Alertmanager handles all the alerting mechanisms for Prometheus metrics.
 There are many integrations available to receive alerts from the Alertmanager (Slack, email, API endpoints, etc).